 Always check on-line for the latest version of the Guide for Authors for updates and for additional information regarding changing requirements for video submission.
 Go to http://ees.elsevier.com/jvc and click on Guide for Authors.

-The Journal of Veterinary Cardiology (JVC) publishes peer-reviewed articles of the highest quality involving research and clinical practice that promote greater understanding of cardiovascular disease, and enhance the health and well being of animals and humans.
-The JVC presents original contributions that cover the spectrum of cardiology including prospective and retrospective studies, clinical trials, epidemiology, observational studies, interventional imaging, cardiovascular techniques, and advances in applied and basic research in companion animals, non-companion species, and laboratory animals.
+The Journal of Veterinary Cardiology (JVC) publishes peer-reviewed articles of the highest quality involving research and clinical practice that promote greater understanding of cardiovascular diseases, and enhance the health and well-being of animals.
+The JVC presents original contributions that cover the spectrum of cardiology including prospective and retrospective studies, clinical trials, epidemiology, observational studies, interventional imaging, cardiovascular techniques, and advances in applied research in animals.
 In addition to scientific investigations we will publish manuscripts that will advance veterinary cardiology through exceptional illustrations of clinical and research endeavors that provide teaching of clinical material, descriptions of cardiovascular techniques/analysis, and application of fundamental knowledge to clinical understanding.

 A unique aspect of the JVC is the integration of multimedia and graphic files that add considerable value to manuscripts.
-The JVC accepts electronic video and sound files which permits the detailing of clinical procedures, diagnostics, and techniques.
-(See details under Videos).Ethical Policy
+The JVC accepts video and sound files which permits the detailing of clinical procedures, diagnostics, and techniques.
+(See details under Supplementary Material).

-Submission of a manuscript implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis), that it is not under consideration for publication elsewhere, that its publication is approved by all Authors and by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere in the same form, in English or in any other language, without the written consent of the Publisher.
+Submission of a manuscript implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis), is not under consideration for publication elsewhere, has approval from all authors and by responsible authorities where the work was carried out, and that, if accepted, will not be published elsewhere in the same form, in English or in any other language, without the written consent of the Publisher.

 Ethical Use of Animals